RBK-D-IT/digital-development-playbook/docs/devops-and-automation/cicd-pipeline-and-automation.md

 ### 3. Environment-Specific Pipelines

 - **Development Environment**: Automate frequent deployments for internal testing and integration in the development environment.
-- **Test Environment**: Deploy release candidates to the test environment for UAT and performance validation.
+- **Test Environment**: Deploy release branches to the test environment for UAT and performance validation.
 - **Production Environment**: Production deployments should follow controlled procedures with automated rollbacks and post-deployment validations.

 ### 4. Rollback Mechanism